pletzer/python-oop-novice/_episodes/03-inheritance.md

 > method.
 Later on, we'll meet a stricter version of the same idea,
 > abstract base classes, which instead stop you from creating an
 > instance of a subclass at all if it's missing a required method.
 {: .callout}

-> ## Inheriting from `object`
->
-> Sometimes in older Python you will see classes inherit from
-> `object`.
-This is a holdover from Python 2, where this was needed to
-> create a "new-style" class instead of an "old-style"
-> class.
-Old-style classes were removed in Python 3, with all classes
-> being new-style ones which inherit from `object` automatically, so
-> you don't need to (and shouldn't) do this any more.
-{: .callout}

 > ## `super()` placement